-- a) Establish all necessary prerequisites for the operation of secure and user-friendly ICT environment for the BEREC Office staff, including through the use of the EU CERT and other service providers; - b) Esure smooth running of the EC applications already in place at the BEREC Office and support the staff with the migration to any new applications, such as HAN, Sysper2, e-Tendering and others. - c) Maintain and develop the necessary hardware and software to ensure smooth functioning of the BEREC Office ICT equipment; - d) Maintain and update the hardware and operating system of the web server to ensure smooth functioning of the BEREC website; - e) Ensure safe and secure working conditions for the staff of the BEREC Office compatible with the EC standards on security and the requirements of the EC Building Manual; - f) Provide logistic support to the BEREC Office, such as postal and telecommunications services, procure and maintain the office furniture and ensure regular office supplies; - g) Ensure other logistical and/or clerical services through contracts with service providers; - h) Identify areas of potential risks and proposes and implement appropriate mitigating measures.
+- a) Establish all necessary prerequisites for the operation of secure and user-friendly ICT environment for the BEREC Office staff, including through the use of the EU CERT and other service providers; - b) Ensure smooth running of the EC applications already in place at the BEREC Office and support the staff with the migration to any new applications, such as HAN, Sysper2, e-Tendering and others. - c) Maintain and develop the necessary hardware and software to ensure smooth functioning of the BEREC Office ICT equipment; - d) Ensure safe and secure working conditions for the staff of the BEREC Office compatible with the EC standards on security and the requirements of the EC Building Manual; - e) Provide logistic support to the BEREC Office, such as postal and telecommunications services, procure and maintain the office furniture and ensure regular office supplies; - f) Ensure other logistical and/or clerical services through contracts with service providers; - g) Following the establishment of the Staff Committee, ensure that the latter is provided with the necessary facilities in order to perform its duties and inform staff. - h) Identify areas of potential risks and proposes and implement appropriate mitigating measures; - Maintain and develop the necessary hardware and software to ensure smooth functioning of the BEREC Office portals, platforms, video-conference systems, email exploders and functional e-mail lists.